mhbadawy/mlflow-training/mlflow/docs/mlflow-cli.md

 # MLflow CLI for data scientists

 This guide is for **experimentation and inspection**: connecting to a shared tracking server, finding your runs, pulling metrics and artifacts, and reasoning about **reproducibility**.
-It complements [mlflow-cli.md](./mlflow-cli.md), which leans toward server administration, deployment, and housekeeping.

 Official reference: [MLflow Command-Line Interface](https://mlflow.org/docs/latest/cli.html).